Who is Apelles, LLC?

 Will Apelles, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Apelles, LLC again.

 Is Apelles, LLC hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.

 If you don’t dispute each account with the credit bureaus and get them removed, they can damage your credit score.

 Apelles, LLC Complaints